zeerakmo/Level4IndividualProject/src/manual.md

 ## evaluation.ipynb
 To run the evaluation file against the results generated:

- - Upload the 4 JSON files created by running the algorithms in the "content/" directory.
+ - Upload the 4 JSON files created by running the algorithms in the "content/" directory or upload the 4 pre-existing result files provided in the json_resized folder.
- - Upload the ground truth annotations file from the json_resized folder to the "content/" directory
+ - Upload the ground truth annotations file (faces_annotated.json) from the json_resized folder to the "content/" directory
  - Next upload the 5025 Resized dataset into the "content/dataset/" directory.
  - Run each cell in the notebook to generate figures and run experiments